-David John Roche New work for accordion – World premiere – Psappha commission (10’)
+David John Roche New work for accordion World premiere, Psappha commission

 To close Psappha’s 2020-21 season, world-class accordionist Miloš Milivojević brings out his box of tricks and guides us through a variety of music written for this unexpectedly versatile instrument.

 Lauded by The Times as a “hurricane of imaginative invention”, Serbian born Miloš Milivojević is one of the finest accordionists of his generation.
 His versatility in performing different genres including classical, tango and Balkan music leads him to be in constant demand throughout the UK and abroad, and has seen him win first prizes at International Competitions in Germany, France, Italy and Denmark.
-With Psappha, Milivojević will perform works by established contemporary classical composers including Rebecca Saunders and Anthony Gilbert, and give the world premiere of a new work by young composer David John Roche.
+With Psappha, Milivojević will perform works by established contemporary classical composers including Anthony Gilbert, alongside world premieres of new works by young composers Athanasia Kontou, Ryan Latimer and David John Roche.